MaxRobertsDear/Lantum-Table/README.md

 4. Data will be ordered by data, by default.
 5. For the purposes of this task, I am assuming that the user is already logged in.

+## ⏰ If I had more time
+### For the task
+- Would replace all type `any` with appropriate interfaces
+- Would add more tests for more effective regression detection
+- Would order the data by date

+### Real world scenario
+- Would work with BE team to develop api that accepts query params (to only fetch data that is relevant to the user and matches their `staffType`, along with any other filters
+- Would add authentication so that the table is only viewable by licensed professionals
+- Would work with the design team to elevate the UI and UX of the table (e.g. branding, adding/removing features based on user feedback, etc.)

 ## 🚀 Getting Started